mikedilulo/Keeper/Readme.md

 ## Keepr

-A Mobile Application that is a Pinterst Clone.
-This will be scaled to Desktop version first, than will be scaled down to Mobile
+An Application that is similar to a Pinterest Clone